-As Americans watch the national debt to spiral further out of control, there’s a growing sense of dread.
-In fact, as of July 2018, our nation has gone from a budget surplus to owing more than $21 trillion in debt.
+As Americans watch the national debt spiral further out of control, there’s a growing sense of dread.
+In fact, as of January 2021, our nation has gone from a budget surplus to being over $22 trillion in debt.

-As a result of government spending, many U.S. Americans are turning to tax-free accumulation tools as way to protect their assets for retirement from the impact due to rising taxes, inflation in the economy and investment risk in the stock market.
+As a result of government spending, many U.S. Americans are turning to tax-free accumulation tools as a way to protect their assets for retirement from the impact due to rising taxes, inflation in the economy, and investment risk in the stock market.